vachovia/React_Chat/Chat_Backend/README.md

 // to create dummy seeder file users we need to run command: npx sequelize seed:create --name chats
 // to seed particular seed file we need to run command: npx sequelize db:seed --seed 20250302230657-chats

+// installed socket.io and used http package (replaced also app.listen by server.listen)